-It does take all kinds.
-If you visit bookshops more often than the grocery store, you’ll recognize the types.
+It does take all kinds and through the misanthropic eyes of a very grumpy bookseller, we see them all.
 There’s the Expert (with subspecies from the Bore to the Helpful Person), the Young Family (ranging from the Exhausted to the Aspirational), Occultists (from Conspiracy Theorist to Craft Woman).

 Then there’s the Loiterer (including the Erotica Browser and the Self-Published Author), the Bearded Pensioner (including the Lyrca Clad), the The Not-So-Silent Traveller (the Whistler, Sniffer, Hummer, Farter, and Tutter), and the Family Historian (generally Americans who come to Shaun’s shop in Wigtown, Scotland).

 Two bonus sections include Staff and, finally, Perfect Customer—all from Shaun Bythell (author of Confessions of a Bookseller), the funniest sell-and-tell observer in the house of books.

 This is the perfect read for anyone who ever felt a bookstore was home.
 You’ve been spotted!
 Or have you?